Lee Sung-kyung: 2018–present: Rising popularity

+In 2018, Lee starred in the fantasy melodrama About Time.
+In 2019, She starred in the action comedy film Miss & Mrs. Cops released on May 9, 2019, alongside Ra Mi-ran.
 In 2020, Lee starred in the second season of the hit medical drama Dr. Romantic, playing Cha Eun-jae, a skilled cardiothoracic surgeon with Ahn Hyo-seop as her leading man.